 I curate The Interface Project (interfaceproject.org).

-Articles like the one we saw last week typically begin with the soul-baring personal story of someone born with intersex traits.
-It moves on to casual conflation of the terms ‘sex’ and ‘gender,’ a dubious quote from a careful surgeon, and a selectively inaccurate representation of present-day intersex treatment protocols.
+Articles like this typically begin with the soul-baring personal story of someone born with intersex traits.
+The piece moves on to casual conflation of the terms ‘sex’ and ‘gender,’ followed by a dubious quote from a careful surgeon, and then a selectively inaccurate representation of present-day intersex treatment protocols.
 This formula — paired with the inference that every intersex birth in the U.S. is met with a multidisciplinary team of fair-minded specialists — can lead a casual reader to believe children are no longer arbitrarily sterilized, mutilated, or deceived.

 The Bilerico Project’s photographic interpretation indicates feeble-minded satire not social criticism.
-Actual Intersex People — people born with variations of sex anatomy — are not anyone’s cartoonish conception of liminal expression of gender, and we refuse to be a spectacle of 'hermaphrodite idealism.'
+Actual Intersex People — people born with variations of sex anatomy — are not anyone’s cartoonish conception of liminal expression of gender and we refuse to be the spectacle of 'hermaphrodite idealism.'